EricDiCiv5/My-Custom-ANGULAR-Scafolding/README.md

 * ngx-translate to perform a multi.language selector in header component.
 * xng-breadcrumb (For showing the website's breadcrumbs in each )
 * ts-md5 (For generating the hash to put a a param of the URL).
-* socket.io-client (For implementing the websockets functionalities on the website).

 ## Previous web Design